 Iceland is defined by its dramatic landscape created by centuries of geological upheaval.
-It can be hard to put this wild and otherworldly place into words.
-So, you’ll definitely want to capture it on camera.
-Naturalist and certified photo instructor Andrew Peacock feels very lucky to have made several circumnavigations of Iceland with Lindblad.
+It can be hard to put this wild and otherworldly place into words which means you’ll definitely want to capture it on camera.
+Naturalist and certified photo instructor Andrew Peacock feels very lucky to have made several circumnavigations of Iceland with National Geographic-Lindblad Expeditions.
 “I love that there is so much subject diversity.
-The incredible vistas, abundant wildlife, and fascinating Icelandic culture provide so many opportunities to create interesting photos.”
+The incredible vistas, abundant wildlife and fascinating Icelandic culture provide so many opportunities to create interesting photos.”
 Below, he shares some of his top tips (along with his stunning photos) for shooting in the land of fire and ice.
 Get Inspired By Photos, Videos, Webinars, Stories, And Exclusive Offers.
 Sign Up

 Embrace the Weather